Download Livy packages from here.

 It is strongly recommended to configure Spark to submit applications in YARN cluster mode.
 That makes sure that user sessions have their resources properly accounted for in the YARN cluster, and that the host running the Livy server doesn’t become overloaded when multiple user sessions are running.

-Livy uses a few configuration files under configuration the directory, which by default is the conf directory under the
+Livy uses a few configuration files under the configuration directory, which by default is the conf directory under the

 Livy installation.
 An alternative configuration directory can be provided by setting the